Saurav0983/git-demo/README.md

 # git-demo
-This is demo of Git Hub class
+This is demo of Git &amp;  GitHub class.